ColKol/GoGoIntern/README.md

 # RayReader

-RayReader is an online website to train aspiring medical students and staff in basic radiography.
+This is an archive for the RayReader project: an online website to train aspiring medical students and staff in basic radiography.
 The website will follow a Duolingo-style learning format, with bite-sized questions that draw from a large pool of X-ray images.

 ### Content